alx-xlx/gdrive-dir2html/README.md

 <!-- Open in Colab in Center -->
 <a href="https://colab.research.google.com/github/alx-xlx/gdrive-dir2html/blob/master/gdrive_dir2html.ipynb" rel="nofollow"><img src="https://camo.githubusercontent.com/52feade06f2fecbf006889a904d221e6a730c194/68747470733a2f2f636f6c61622e72657365617263682e676f6f676c652e636f6d2f6173736574732f636f6c61622d62616467652e737667" alt="Open In Colab" class='centre' data-canonical-src="https://colab.research.google.com/assets/colab-badge.svg" style="max-width:100%;display:block;margin-left:auto;margin-right:auto;"></a>

+### 2. Click on Connect

+### 3. Connect to your Google Drive
+under `Mount Google Drive` you will see a play button, click on it.
+Allow all the Permissions.

+If success you will now see the Google Drive listed as drive on your Notebook's left Panel (you need to select the Files Tab to see it)

+### 4. Clone the `gdrive-dir2html` to your Notebook
+Run the next cell on your notebook marked as `Run this code to Clone gdrive-dir2html Repo`

+### 5. Generate the HTML index of your Google Drive
+Run the last code cell, it will prompt to enter the directory you need to index.
+If you need to Index any specific directory then browse to that directory in Files TAB on your left Panel and copy the PATH and Paste it to the Prompt.
+OR if you want to Index your whole Google Drive then you can simply enter `/content/drive`

+Press ENTER

+### 6. Download Google Drive Index HTML file
+on the left Files Panel you will now see the Generated Index File.
+If not then refresh the File System (NOT your browser)

+Example: `index-28-09-2022-05-43-57.html`

 <!-- https://i.imgur.com/hCFNHhN.gif -->

 <!-- ![](https://i.imgur.com/sj4PEUo.gif) -->